dbousfie/CanadaUSrelations/syllabus.md

 Due at the end of **Week 9** (Nov 24, 2025, 11:59 PM).

-The final draft of the paper should be 8 pages (2000 words) in length (excluding the bibliography) and must be presented in proper scholarly format.
+The final draft of the paper should be 8 pages (2000 words - more or less exactly, this is not a minimum, do not go over the word count) in length
+(excluding the bibliography) and must be presented in proper scholarly format.
 The instructor may require that 10% of randomly selected students will have to meet to discuss their paper after completion to